YashMehta2/YashMehta2/README.md

 - Smooth UI animations and micro-interactions
 - Scalable frontend systems with a strong UX focus

-**Outside the lab:** swimming 🏊, traveling ✈️, movies & cinematography 🎬, and hunting down new frontend tools and design systems.
+**Outside the lab:** swimming 🏊, traveling ✈️, movies 🎬, and reading books 📚.

 ---